sasurfer/aqlbetter-dockerized/README.md

 The option "--build" is needed only the first time it is created then can be omitted.

 Open a browser tab to localhost, fill the credentials and the client_secret and click "Start querying data".

+**NOTE**: If you want to change port from the default 80 then use the docker compose file docker-compose-oauth2-port8088.yml instead of docker-compose-oauth2.yml and modify 8088 into the port number you would like to use.

 ## Acknowledgments
 This work has been partially funded by the following sources: